-Once on shore, I removed her net and picked her up in my arms, touching her for second time in all day ….
+Once on shore, I removed her net and picked her up in my arms, touching her for the second time in all day ….
 I was a strong man but she was ridiculously light, she clutched hard on my arm and as I picked her up in fear and forced her into this big jute bag I always had in my boat.
-Despite her ridiculously flexible body and her unwilling submission to my tyranny, this was tricky because bag barely contained her.
+Despite her ridiculously flexible body and her unwilling submission to my tyranny, this was tricky because the bag barely contained her.

 It was easier when we were home.
 I took her out of her bag, I just had to tie her hands to keep her captive.
 She didn’t try to resist or run away – even later when I would be out fishing.
-It was only in her face that I could see her discomfort from her new condition.”
+It was only in her face that I could see her discomfort from her new condition.

 At this point, I interjected with another question, “how can she eat uncooked fish?”

 Thus When she sat on a solid surface, it was always like a snake with a raised head.
 I mean that to rise and sit down she would first lie on her belly and then use her hands to slowly raise her upper body to a straighter angle.
-Even this posture she was unable to hold on to – as a part of her fish tail, somewhere near her knees would be if she had legs, would have to bear the weight of her upper body, something it never apparently had to when she lived in sea for long.
+Even this posture she was unable to hold on to – as a part of her fishtail, somewhere near her knees would be if she had legs, would have to bear the weight of her upper body, something it never apparently had to when she lived in sea for long.
 But now if for nothing else, she had to do it at least twice a day when she sat down to eat.
-Later on, I realised that having a pillar to hold on to or against her back comforted her a great deal in this aspect.
+Later on, I realized that having a pillar to hold on to or against her back comforted her a great deal in this aspect.

 “I bet next you will be asking how she defecated.
 And to be entirely honest, she had no genitals and no way to defecate as far as anatomy goes.
-How such a life form defecate or reproduce is beyond me – and not for lack of curiosity as far as later is concerned.
-Not in the begining, but there were days I would spend several hours observing her as she lied there looking at roof in between her naps before losing myself to sleep.
+How such a life form defecates or reproduce is beyond me – and not for lack of curiosity as far as later is concerned.
+Not in the beginning, but there were days I would spend several hours observing her as she lied there looking at the roof in between her naps before losing myself to sleep.

 And that once I have studied her thoroughly I will take her back and put her on that rock from which I had picked her.
 This might be why it never occurred to name her – later when I took to talking to her, I could just call her ‘my little fishling’.